cookiecutter/cookiecutter/docs/advanced/template_extensions.rst

 Random string extension
 ~~~~~~~~~~~~~~~~~~~~~~~

-The ``cookiejinja.extensions.RandomStringExtension`` extension provides a ``random_ascii_string`` method in templates that generates a random fixed-length string, optionally with punctuation.
+The ``cookieninja.extensions.RandomStringExtension`` extension provides a ``random_ascii_string`` method in templates that generates a random fixed-length string, optionally with punctuation.

 Generate a random n-size character string.
 Example for n=12: